DavidBK/shampoo/Node/Basics.md

 - Errors
 - Modules
 - Callbacks
+- Events
 - Promises

+### JavaScript - Advanced Topics (Optional)

+Some advanced concepts that worth Knowing (skip this part if you are new to JavaScript):

+- Closures
+- Pass arguments: call by value, call by sharing, call by reference
+- Copy, deep clone, shallow clone.
+- `this` keyword
+- Function.prototype: `bind`, `apply`, `call`
+- Hoisting

+#### WIP: JavaScript - Advanced Topics questions

+this is a work in progress and will be updated soon.

 ### JavaScript - Worth knowing (Advanced)

-Some advanced concepts that you should be aware of, skip this section if you are new to JavaScript.
+Some advanced concepts that worth mentioning:

-- Closures
 - Bitwise operators
 - Unicode
 - Symbols